 Recap: Yarn over and pull through both loops on the hook for the first single crochet.

-Now, you can continue to add the number of crochet stitches as directed by your pattern instructions to the magic circle.
+Now, you can continue to add your first round of stitches as directed by your pattern instructions to the magic circle.

 The pictures that follow show multiple single crochet stitches in the magic circle.

 Complete the required number of single crochet stitches in the magic ring according to the pattern.
 Close the circle with a slip stitch.
 To complete the slip stitch, insert the hook into the first single crochet, yarn over and pull through that first single crochet and the loop on the hook.

 At the end of the round of single crochet stitches, pull the short yarn piece to gather the circle closed.
 In the photo, you can see the small opening in the center after the yarn tail is pulled to close up the hole.

 The magic circle is complete.
 Continue with pattern.

 Note: The single crochet stitched is used in this tutorial.
 Once the magic circle is started, you can complete the required number of stitches with a half double crochet, double crochet, and so on…whatever the crochet pattern calls for.

 If you loved this post, share on your fave social media.
 This shows me that these types of posts are helpful – thank you!